mikrono/tModLoaderWiki_kr_ko/Patching-Other-Mods-Using-MonoMod.md

 * Once it is done, you should find a dll in the same folder called `MMHook_NameOfMod_VersionNumber`: ![](https://i.imgur.com/KsAcmRD.png)

 ## Step 2: Adding the MMHook dll as a Reference
 Now that you have the dll, you can add it to your mod.
 In build.txt, add the line `dllReferences = <Name of MMHook dll>`.
-The dll must be put in `lib/` folder in the highest level of your mod's directory, as per the information on `dllReferences` states [here](https://github.com/tModLoader/tModLoader/wiki/build.txt).
+The dll must be put in a `lib/` folder in the highest level of your mod's directory, as per the information on `dllReferences` states [here](https://github.com/tModLoader/tModLoader/wiki/build.txt).
 I also recommend adding `sortAfter = <Name of mod you are editing>`, which will mitigate the risk of your mod trying to apply patches before the other mod is loaded.

  In order to facilitate development, it is advisable to add it as a Visual Studio reference as well.
 You can do this by navigating to the drop down menu labelled `Dependencies` in the Solution Explorer, right-clicking it, and selecting `Add Reference`.
 This will give you the option to Browse, and use it to select your MMHook dll and add it as a VS reference.